owasp-sbot/MGraph/docs/code/mgraph/mgraph-architecture__jan-14.md

 ## Conclusion

-MGraph-AI's architecture provides a robust foundation for graph-based data management while maintaining flexibility and extensibility.
+MGraph-DB's architecture provides a robust foundation for graph-based data management while maintaining flexibility and extensibility.
 Its layered approach and minimal core structure allow for diverse implementations while ensuring consistency and reliability.